TFong1/Cyclistic/README.md

 ## Analysis

-Chart #1:  Average Monthly Ride Length
+### Chart #1:  Average Monthly Ride Length

+It would be helpful to analyze and visualize the average bike trip length per month.
+Below is the SQL used to create the visualization in Excel:

     SELECT * FROM (
         SELECT